In our latest Campbell & Halliburton Regina home insurance blog, we guide you on what to do during cases of home water damage!

-Help I’ve Been Flooded!
+Home Water Damage: Help I’ve Been Flooded!

-2) Flood: Insurance vs Personal definition
+Flood: Insurance vs. Personal

-So, your standard home insurance policy will not have an automatic inclusion for sewer backup or overland water.
+Your standard home insurance policy will not automatically include sewer backup or overland water.
 What now?
 Not to worry.
-Most companies will provide coverage for sewer backup (provided you haven’t had that issue in the past, or, if you have, you have taken measures to prevent it happening again), and some are even starting to offer coverage for overland water.
+Most companies will provide coverage for sewer backup.
+This is provided you haven’t had that issue in the past.
+Or, if you have, you have taken measures to prevent it happening again.
+There are even some companies starting to offer coverage for overland water!
 This is a major shift in the past few years, at least for Saskatchewan insurers.

 As you walk out of our door, you can do so with the assurance that you are covered with the home insurance that best meets your needs.
 If you don’t have an insurance broker and want to talk to someone who is truly passionate about your insurance, contact us at Campbell & Haliburton Insurance.
 We would love to help you.

 **(This is a general overview.
-There are many different insurance companies, and there are always differences in insurance policies.
-For specific details on your policy and coverage, we recommend that you contact your agent or broker.)
+There are many different insurance companies and there are always differences in insurance policies.
+For specific details on your policy and coverage, we recommend that you contact your agent or broker).